andreasvarga/DescriptorSystems.jl/docs/src/conversions.md

-# Basic conversions on system models
+# Basic conversions of descriptor system models

 * **[`c2d`](@ref)**  Discretization of a system.
 * **[`gbilin`](@ref)**  Generalized bilinear transformation of a descriptor system.